Kathy Maister's Start Cooking

 The right bread is the key to getting this sandwich right.
 Crusty or hard breads (such as an Italian bread or baguette) won’t work.
 Lots of delis and bakeries sell Cuban bread these days, but if you can’t find it, a French bread or a roll is OK.
 I’ve seen people make a wonderful non-traditional sandwich cubano with whatever they can find.
 If you are determined on getting authentic bread, you can find it online here.

-There are, of course, variations on the time-honored sandwich cubano — like using chicken.
+There are, of course, variations on the time-honored sandwich cubano — like using sliced chicken instead of pork.
 So, if you don’t mind a mod twist on a sandwich that is already considered by many to be perfect, then, by all means, experiment.
 After all, you are the one eating it!

 Another Havana favorite is the media noche sandwich, which is only a slight variation on the Cuban, in that the bread is slightly sweeter and it's a bit smaller in size.
 If you’re interested in wonderful Cuban recipes, including those for sandwich cubano, the website Three Guys from Miami will help gain some insight into this lively Latin cuisine.